pepatricio/pepatricio/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on real estate, green and blue infrastructure and climate change
+- 🔭 I’m currently working on urban infrastructure and urban demographics
+- 🌱 I have experience in real estate, green and blue infrastructure and climate change
 - 😄 Pronouns: he/him

 <div>